-trend of APD decrease following enhanced sympathetic activity, the time lapse for the development of APD oscillations can equivalently be determined by the time required for APD to converge to steady-state following constant $\beta$ -AS.
+Based on the results presented in sections 3.1 and 3.2 and the fact that LF oscillations of APD are superimposed to the general trend of APD decrease following enhanced sympathetic activity, the time lapse for the development of APD oscillations can equivalently be determined by the time required for APD to converge to steady-state following constant β -AS.

-The temporal evolution of APD following constant application of an ISO dose of 10 nM was investigated in simulations based on our generated population of cells and compared with our experimental data recorded by using the same $\beta$ -AS protocol with the same ISO dose.
-Figure 4 presents $\triangle$ APD, calculated by subtracting the mean APD value at baseline (prior to ISO application) to the APD time series measured following $\beta$ -AS, for both simulated and experimental data from single ventricular myocytes.
-It can be noted from the figure that large cell-to-cell variability exists in the time lag of measured APD responses, with the transition times required to reach steady-state following ISO application varying by several minutes.
-This cell-tocell heterogeneity in the APD response to constant $\beta$ -AS serves as a basis to explain the cell-to-cell differences in the data presented in Figure 3 (left column), corresponding to phasic $\beta$ -AS at a 1 $\mu$ M ISO dose, which includes APD oscillations overlapped with the decrease in APD.
-Of note, the simulated time lags in our virtual population of cells are representative of the values measured experimentally in ventricular cardiomyocytes.
+The temporal evolution of APD following constant application of an ISO dose of 10 nM was investigated 215 216 in simulations based on our generated population of cells and compared with our experimental data recorded by using the same β -AS protocol with the same ISO dose.
+Fig. 4 presents Δ APD, calculated by subtracting 217 the mean APD value at baseline (prior to ISO application) to the APD time series measured following 218 219 β -AS, for both simulated and experimental data from single ventricular myocytes.
+It can be noted from the figure that large cell-to-cell variability exists in the time lag of measured APD responses, with the 220 transition times required to reach steady-state following ISO application varying by several minutes.
+This 221 cell-to-cell heterogeneity in the APD response to constant β -AS serves as a basis to explain the cell-to-cell 222 differences in the data presented in Fig. 3 (left column), corresponding to phasic β -AS at a 1 μ M ISO dose, 223 which includes APD oscillations overlapped with the decrease in APD.
+Of note, the simulated time lags 224 225 in our virtual population of cells are representative of the values measured experimentally in ventricular cardiomyocytes.
+226

-3.4.
-Reduction in Time Lapse for LF Oscillations of APD by Prior Low-Level $\beta$ -AS
+227 3.4 Reduction in time lapse for LF oscillations of APD by prior low-level β -AS

-The possibility that prior stimulation of $\beta$ -adrenoceptors could reduce the time required for APD to develop LF oscillations in response to enhanced sympathetic activity was next explored.
-Figure 5 presents results of the time lapse for oscillations development in response to phasic 1 $\mu M$ ISO application for eight different cases with prior $\beta$ -AS corresponding to ISO levels varying from 0 to 0.07 $\mu$ M in 0.01 $\mu$ M-steps, with each of these pre-stimulation periods applied for 500 beats at 1 Hz pacing frequency.
-From this figure, it is clear that the time lapse was remarkably reduced as a function of the pre-stimulation level.
-For a prior stimulation with an ISO dose of 0.05 $\mu$ M, i.e., 50 nM, most virtual cells developed LF oscillations in APD practically in an instantaneous way after applying the maximal ISO dose of 1 $\mu$ M. There are still some cells for which the time lapse is above 3 min even if $\beta$ -adrenoceptors were previously stimulated.
-Pre-stimulation did not have any remarkable effect on the magnitude of the APD oscillations.
+The possibility that prior stimulation of β -adrenoceptors could reduce the time required for APD to 228 229 develop LF oscillations in response to enhanced sympathetic activity was next explored.
+Fig. 5 presents results of the time lapse for oscillations development in response to phasic 1 μ M ISO application for eight 230 different cases with prior β -AS corresponding to ISO levels varying from 0 to 0.07 μ M in 0.01 μ M-steps, 231 with each of these pre-stimulation periods applied for 500 beats at 1 Hz pacing frequency.
+From this figure, 232 it is clear that the time lapse was remarkably reduced as a function of the pre-stimulation level.
+For a prior 233 stimulation with an ISO dose of 0.05 μ M, ie. 50 nM, most virtual cells developed LF oscillations in APD 234 practically in an instantaneous way after applying the maximal ISO dose of 1 μ M. There are still some 235 cells for which the time lapse is above three minutes even if β -adrenoceptors were previously stimulated.
+236 Pre-stimulation did not have any remarkable effect on the magnitude of the APD oscillations.
+237